StefanTerdell/zod-to-json-schema/readme.md

 ## Summary

-Does what it says on the tin; converts [Zod schemas](https://github.com/colinhacks/zod) to [JSON schemas](https://json-schema.org/)!
-Supports all relevant schema types, basic string, number and array length validations and string patterns.
+Does what it says on the tin; converts [Zod schemas](https://github.com/colinhacks/zod) into [JSON schemas](https://json-schema.org/)!

+- Supports all relevant schema types, basic string, number and array length validations and string patterns.
-Resolves recurring schemas with internal `$ref`s.
+- Resolves recursive and recurring schemas with internal `$ref`s.

 Usage: